bhisaac/5eFP/5eFP-SRD.md

 **Keen Senses.** You gain advantage on WIS checks to spot, hear, or otherwise detect the presence of something.

-**Fey Ancestry.** You have advantage on ability checks against being charmed, and magic can’t put you to sleep.
+**Fey Ancestry.** You have advantage on ability checks against enchantment magic, and magic can’t put you to sleep.

-**Trance.** Elves don’t need to sleep.
+~~**Trance.** Elves don’t need to sleep.
 Instead, they meditate deeply, remaining semiconscious, for 4 hours a day.
 (The Common word for such meditation is “trance.”)
 While meditating, you can dream after a fashion; such dreams are actually mental exercises that have become reflexive through years of practice.
-After resting in this way, you gain the same benefit that a human does from 8 hours of sleep.
+After resting in this way, you gain the same benefit that a human does from 8 hours of sleep.~~

-Whenever you spend ⛁ on rest and repairs, you may spend any number of Coin on one bonus downtime activity of your choice.
-You must still satisfy any prerequisites the bonus downtime activity may have before spending the extra Coin.
+~~Whenever you spend ⛁ on rest and repairs, you may spend any number of Coin on one bonus downtime activity of your choice.
+You must still satisfy any prerequisites the bonus downtime activity may have before spending the extra Coin.~~

 ### High Elf